tylpk1216/KoboPageTurner/README.md

 According to my test, if I used the "ForceWifiOn=true" setting, the Wi-Fi of Clara HD was always on even I turned off the Wi-Fi.
 I think this is not a good solution.

 I tried to modify the "ForceWifiOn=true" setting when the Web Server ran, and modified the "ForceWifiOn=false" setting when the Web Server exited.
 However, this flow was not usefull.
-My Wi-Fi could not work after turning on / turning off the switch button many times.
+My Wi-Fi could not work after turning on or turning off the switch button many times.
 This flow is not the solution too.

 Update(2020/08/04):
 The final solution is to add "EnableDebugServices=true" in the "/mnt/onboard/.kobo/Kobo/Kobo eReader.conf".
 The side-effect is that you will have many system logs in "/mnt/onboard/.kobo".
 When you turn on Wi-Fi, it will have one log.
 You turn on Wi-Fi next time, you have another log again.
-My solution is to delete these logs when calling "run.sh".
+The workaround is to delete these logs when calling "run.sh".
 ```
 [DeveloperSettings]
 EnableDebugServices=true